We are delighted to announce the results of the Challenge!

 - The shared learning from the dissemination event which we will be able to make widely available

-- Through engagement in these workshops, the project will raise the profile of the importance of sustainability issues and co-creation of solutions as important areas of student focus and engagement.
+- Through engagement in these workshops, the project raised the profile of the importance of sustainability issues and co-creation of solutions as important areas of student focus and engagement.

 Dr Lory Barile (Economics)